Rational Inverse Reasoning: Few-Shot Imitation by Inferring Intent through Planning: Experiments

-First, we highlight the comprehension rate of \alg compared with the baseline VLM approach and human performance in \cref{fig:comprehension}.
-We see that \alg consistently outperforms the VLM-E baseline, moving closer to human level performance with more demonstrations.
-In contrast to the VLM-based approach which doesn't include rationalization steps during inference, the comprehension rate of \alg increases significantly from 1 to 3 demos.
-Notably, the 3-shot \alg performance is higher than 1-shot human performance.
-Although both \alg and VLM-E lag further behind on the \textit{hard} subset, \alg improves upon the baseline by over $3.5\times$.
+\paragraph{RIR improves comprehension of the latent explanation:} In \cref{fig:comprehension} we see that RIR consistently outperforms RwoR, moving closer to human-level performance with more demonstrations.
+In contrast to the VLM-based approach which doesn't include rationalization steps during inference, the comprehension rate of RIR increases significantly from 1 to 3 demos.
+Notably, the human performance is far from perfect on these difficult tasks, and the 3-shot RIR performance is higher than 1-shot human performance.